faustovrz/FastIndep/ReadMe.txt

 which is used by FastIndep.

 To run the programs copy the C++ files to a new directory.
-To create the executable, open a terminal window in the directory containing  the C++ files and type g++ -Wall -O *.cpp
+To create the executable, open a terminal window in the directory containing the C++ files and type

+    g++ -v -O -Wall main.cpp DataMethods.cpp -o fastindep

 (In the line above the second flag is minus O, not number zero).
-This will create an executable a.out in the directory.
+This will create an executable fastindep in the directory.

 If the parameter file is params.txt and the data file is dat.txt then the command for running the code is

-   ./a.out dat.txt params.txt
+    ./fastindep dat.txt params.txt

 The parameter and output files should be in the same directory or linked to the same directory as the executable a.out.
 If the number of runs is very large, the intermediate output written to the screen can be very voluminous and can slow down the execution of the program.
 In this circumstance it is better to use the command

-   ./a.out dat.txt params.txt > /dev/null
+   ./fastindep dat.txt params.txt > /dev/null

 Running the command will not affect the results in any way.

 The output file outfile.txt will be written to the directory